Rovinj, Croatia (HR)

 In late summer and Autumn there's abundant pelagic fish: false albacore, dolphin fish, bonito, horsemackerel, tuna.
 This is a great time for light tackle trolling.

-Apart from fishing in Croatia you can also go Cycling, kite surfing, Mountain biking, wine tasting experience, snorkeling & diving, sailing, hiking and much much more.
+Apart from recreational fishing in Croatia you can also go Cycling, kite surfing, Mountain biking, wine tasting experience, snorkeling & diving, sailing, hiking and much much more.

 Enjoy the local food in the hundreds of bars & restaurants of the area.